 This did not stop me from starting my first business experience with my best friend and (still to this day) business partner.
 We were both sharing the same entrepreneurial mindset and were eager for success.

-Every day we were learning, researching and working hard trying to grow our Instagram to become influencers (in a specific niche) and get money from shootouts etc...
+Every day we were learning, researching and working hard trying to grow our Instagram to become an influencer (in a specific niche) and get money from shootouts, build a online store etc...
 We grew to 20K followers in a few months but realized that we were making almost no money out of it after 6 months so we gave up on it.
 Therefore, one of the main things we took out of it was that we learned so many tricks to grow organically on Instagram that we knew were going to be helpful for any other business we will be launching next.

 Right after this first experience, we decided to get a mentor who helped us launch a drop-shipping eCommerce business.
-I started by building the website for it, learning a lot of different strategies for finding the rare products that would sell in mass.
+I started by building the website, and learned a lot of different strategies to find the rare products that we would be selling in mass.
 My partner was in charge of all the marketing and communication part and I was in charge of all the design aspect of the company as well as the Instagram.

 A few months go, and we still don't see the break-even point coming near.
-We kept on working hard as I was still trying to balance school and represent it playing tennis.
+We kept on working hard as I was still trying to balance school and represent it playing tennis traveling everywhere.

 6 months after the company was created, I was really struggling to pay rent as I was investing all of my money into the business and my school.